germanKoch/ci-cd-test/README.md

 ## Needs to be implemented
 1. Drones api to receive notification about finishing of delivering.
 2. Improve logs.
-3. cancelling actions: prepare for deliver and send to deliver
+3. Cancelling of actions
-4. Unit tests and integrational tests with testContainers.
+4. Unit tests and international tests with testContainers.
-5. Blocks in the db fot data consistency
+5. Locks in the db for data consistency
-6. Rollback drone commands if request to db finished with error
+6. Improve consistency between real drone state and drone state in the db